Mater Dolorosa (Berlin-Lankwitz): Destruction and reconstruction of the church

-During the night of 23 to 24 August 1943 the church building was destroyed severely after a bomb attack and could not be used any more.
-On Palm Sunday 1950 the first church service was celebrated in a partly rebuilt church.
+During the night of 23 to 24 August 1943 the church building was severely damaged by a bomb attack and could not be used anymore.
+Its first church service after partial rebuilding was on Palm Sunday in 1950.
 In the years 1968 to 1970 the whole building and in 1983 to 1984 the original ground plan of the basilica were reconstructed.

-The new bronze bells of 1963 dedicated to Maria Magdalena, Mater Dolorosa and John the Apostle are tuned in the beginning notes of the Gregorian Te Deum e - g - a.
+The bronze bells of 1963 dedicated to Maria Magdalena, Mater Dolorosa and John the Apostle are tuned to the beginning notes of the Gregorian Te Deum e - g - a.

 Foundation of other parishes in the district

 Two other Catholic parishes in Berlin-Lankwitz and one quasi parish in Berlin-Lichterfelde were founded by Mater Dolorosa: